EOSIO/welcome/docs/80_tutorials/50_build_your_own_eosio_token.md

 The learning objectives for this tutorial are:

-* Application
   * Create a new token starting with the `eosio.token` sample smart contract
   * Customize the `eosio.token` sample smart contract
   * Build and deploy a smart contract to a blockchain that uses EOSIO tokens
   * Create, issue, and transfer EOSIO tokens
   * Create and use the airgrab action

 ## Create A New Token